Tanisha110705/Power-Line-Fault-Detection/README.md

 - Real time visualization in MATLAB
 - Vision analysis through machine learning using YOLOv8

-The embedded prototype will classify the monitored system into three categories:
+The embedded prototype will classify the monitored system into four categories:

 - NORMAL
 - OPEN CIRCUIT